 The Game Hoarder premises were previously occupied by another used game shop, Games Zone.

 Mr Stoke deserves credit for his success, but he’s far from the only gun in town.

-I didn’t mean the letter to attack Barry.
+I didn’t mean to attack Barry.
 Not exactly.
 He hadn’t written the article, and the inaccuracies could have just as easily have come from sloppy journalism.
-Instead I wrote out of a strange loyalty to the horrible shop that had employed me for two years — it was a mess, but it was my mess — and an unfailing urge to correct the trivial mistakes of others, a habit I cultivate as it makes me attractive to women.
+Instead I wrote out of a strange loyalty to the horrible shop that had employed me for two years, and an unfailing urge to correct the trivial mistakes of others, a habit I cultivate as it makes me attractive to women.

+Barry arrived a few hours later.
 “Was it you who wrote that letter full of shit about me?” he said.
-He was wearing sunglasses; something felt deliberate about it.
+He was wearing sunglasses.